The smell reached Ji-yoo before the food did.

 It drifted through the living room like a ghost — rich, layered, impossibly complex.
 Sautéed garlic and caramelized onions.
 The deep, savory aroma of a proper reduction.
 Something herbal underneath it, something bright and green that cut through the heaviness and made Ji-yoo's empty stomach clench with a desperation that had nothing to do with hunger and everything to do with the fact that she had not eaten real food in weeks.

-She was lying on the couch, propped up on three pillows, her ribs screaming every time she breathed too deeply.
-But the smell was so good that she almost forgot about the pain.
+She was sprawled on the couch, legs folded beneath her, a worn paperback abandoned on her lap.
+But the smell was so good that she almost forgot about everything else.
+Almost.

 No answer from the kitchen.
 Just the sound of a knife against a cutting board — rhythmic, precise, the sound of someone who knew exactly what they were doing.